-An Assistant role is a broad category which is spread across various industries and businesses.
-The roles and responsibility of an assistant differs based on the industry that one chooses.
+An Assistant role is a broad category that is spread across various industries and businesses.
+The roles and responsibilities of an assistant differ based on the industry that one chooses.
 For example, legal administrative assistants may need to have a thorough understanding of legal terminology and procedures, while medical assistants may need to be well versed in dealing with insurance companies and reading medical reports.
-Many top notch assistants require 10 or more years of experience, especially for major companies and conglomerates.
+Many top-notch assistants require 10 or more years of experience, especially for major companies and conglomerates.

 A Good Assistant Resume should contain all the relevant points that the recruiter is looking for.
 You need to come up with key examples of your achievements.
 Assistant Sample Resume will help you to list down your competencies and to showcase yourself as an efficient worker.
 Reviewing the assistant resume examples will give you an idea of what the recruiters look for in an assistant resume.
 The statistics reveal that the employer spends only a few seconds to read through the resume, hence it is essential that it gets their attention.
 In order to advertise yourself, a well-written resume is very important.

-The trickiest part in building a good assistant resume model is creating a catchy headline.
-Even in newspapers or web articles, we tend to read the articles that have an attractive headline.
-The same applies for resumes as well.
+The trickiest part of building a good assistant resume model is creating a catchy headline.
+Even in newspapers or web articles, we tend to read articles that have an attractive headline.
+The same applies to resumes as well.
 Your assistant resume headline should catch the eye of the recruiter instantly.
 The resume title or the headline should be a combination of your skills, experience, and achievements.

 The headline is the entry point to your resume and so it should be placed at the top of the resume below your name.
 Using specific keywords in the headline will help your resume to get picked up in today’s technology world since most of the resumes are sent via e-mail.
 Check these examples that are used in various assistant resume templates: